Keep Energy Bills Low: Quick Tips for Trimming a High Energy Bill

 Bills, bills, bills.
 We get them every month, yet what really goes into them?
-In terms of energy consumption, the average American household typically pays over $2,000 on their energy bill alone per year, with the largest share, about 43%, going to support heating and cooling systems.
+In terms of energy consumption, the average American household typically pays thousands of dollars on their energy bill alone per year, with the largest share, about 43%, going to support heating and cooling systems.

 Unplug electronics when not in use

 Electronics and appliances still consume energy when plugged in, whether in use or not.
 Modern electronics, especially small appliances like coffee pots and TVs, still draw electricity when in standby mode, so even when sitting idle energy is still consumed while waiting for the next command or scheduled task.

 To help minimize this energy consumption, use smart power strips.
 These strips will give you the ability to designate devices as “always on” for devices that need to maintain connection, while cutting power to devices that don’t always need to be in operation, like Bluetooth speakers and toasters.
 Traditional power strips are also a great resource for conserving energy as they give you the ability to turn off multiple devices at once when not needed.

 Household equipment, especially air conditioners, and furnaces, over 10 years old consume much more energy than necessary.
 A new unit can help conserve energy and help avoid the chance of breakdown.

 If you’re in the market to update our air conditioning system, consider a mini-split.
 These air conditioning systems do not require ducts, making them more energy efficient and overall much cleaner than a central AC system.

 That being said, no matter the system, when upgrading look for Energy Star-certified products.
 According to U.S. Environmental Protection Agency, a home with Energy Star products will use about 35% less energy than non-Energy Star homes and will save more than 8,000 pounds of greenhouse gases from being emitted per year.